 What is the reality now ”between the river and the sea”?
 Without going into the details of the past, which as I have argued, leads nowhere good, the reality of today is pretty clear.
 Israel won the fight for land and went on to build a very successful and very strong nation state.
 That nation state now cannot be defeated militarily nor, short of an Iranian nuclear strike, can it be destroyed.
 It cannot be wished away.
 It is economically and socially strong, it has a fully functional democratic political system, a working state apparatus and strong civil institutions, it’s military is the most powerful in the middle east, it has very strong and powerful allies, it has somewhere in the region of 200 nuclear warheads and plenty of ways to deliver them.

 By comparison the Palestinians are weak, dispersed in a diaspora or concentrated in two territories, one of which Israel effectively controls and the other which Israel can, as it has shown, occupy and smash to smithereens if it so chooses.
 The Palestinians have no economy to speak of and are more or less wholly dependent on the charity of others.
 Their military power, compared to Israel is tiny.
 They have no single political or state body that can speak for them, their institutions are weak.
 They no longer have any allies (in the sense of those who would actually fight alongside them) in the Arab middle east.
-In fact from what I can gather the Palestinians and their leaders are mostly despised and disliked across the Arab middle east.
+In fact from what I can gather the leaders of the Palestinians are mostly despised and disliked across the Arab middle east.
 Their only ally in the region is Iran a non Arab country that is hated by the majority Sunni Arabs and which uses the Palestinians as disposable tools in its own unpleasant games of regional power.
 In the west Liberal Left opinion favours the Palestinians and hundreds of thousands march and shout slogans about fixing history but that counts for nothing on the ground in the middle east, meanwhile tellingly Saudi Arabia, United Arab Emirates, Kuwait, Oman and Bahrain have banned such demonstrations.

 Palestinians are utterly subordinate to and much, much weaker than, Israel.
 That may feel like a seemingly unendurable reality for Palestinians but it is nevertheless the reality and so it is the reality from which political calculation by the Palestinian leadership should start.
 How under these circumstances can the lives of Palestinians be made better and how can the conditions be created so they can live good lives?
 One answer is for them to have a state of their own alongside Israel (the two state solution), another is for them to become full citizens of Israel with equal political and civil rights (the one state solution).
 How could either of those solutions come about?
 Who can make that those things happen?
 Who controls the fate of the Palestinians?